robinhuiser/testing-with-go/README.md

-# testing-with-go
+# Testing with Go

-Notes for "Testing with Go" - an online course by Jon Calhoun
+My notes & exercises during the online course "Testing with Go" - by Jon Calhoun.